Multiplexed photon number measurement: Calibrations

-By analogy with the AC Stark effect that shifts a qubit frequency when its readout cavity is driven, we will call AC Stark shift the detuning of the storage mode when the multiplexing qubit is driven.
-In order to measure this frequency shift and to measure the dephasing rate that is induced by the multiplexing qubit on the storage mode, we realize the reciprocal protocol for a qubit measured by a cavity.
-We decided to use a Ramsey interferometry sequence for the storage mode while the multiplexing qubit is continuously driven by a frequency comb during the time of free evolution $t$ (see Fig.~\ref{fig:MID_Storage_cal}a).
-The frequency comb is a Gaussian envelope of duration $t$ and width $t/4$ multiplied by the sum of nine sine functions at the frequencies $[f_\mathrm{mp},f_\mathrm{mp}-\chi_\mathrm{s,mp},...,f_\mathrm{mp}-8\chi_\mathrm{s,mp}]$.
+In analogy with the ac-Stark shift of the frequency of a qubit coupled to a driven resonator, we also call ac-Stark shift the frequency shift of the storage mode induced by driving the multiplexing qubit.
+In order to measure this frequency shift and the dephasing rate that is induced by the multiplexing qubit on the storage mode, we realize the reciprocal protocol for a qubit measured by a cavity.
+We use a Ramsey interferometry sequence on the storage mode during which the multiplexing qubit is driven with a frequency comb (see Fig.~\ref{fig:MID_Storage_cal}a).
+The drive amplitude is given by the sum of nine sine functions at the frequencies $[f_\mathrm{mp},f_\mathrm{mp}-\chi_\mathrm{s,mp},...,f_\mathrm{mp}-8\chi_\mathrm{s,mp}]$ multiplied by a Gaussian envelope of duration $t$ and width $t/4$.